 For the past two decades now, the Conservatives have remained fairly consistent with around 1 in 5 seats on the council, while the Greens steadily grew their number to sit close behind as a presence but hardly a major force.
 The fight between Labour and the Lib Dems to be the largest party during this time saw the balance move decisively in Labour’s direction from 2011, as elections for one-third of councillors most years ensured a steady drip of Lib Dem losses until they ended up with fewer than 10 seats out of 70.
 The corresponding story for Labour was one of steady gains until winning overall control and the mayoralty in 2016.

-If developments up until 2016 could be explained as Labour winning the latest battle in a long-running war, where Lib Dems and independents had taking the place of the Tories and the Citizen Party before them, then these latest set of results don’t fit so easily.
+If developments up until 2016 could be explained as Labour winning the latest battle in a long-running war, where Lib Dems and independents had taken the place of the Tories and the Citizen Party before them, then these latest set of results don’t fit so easily.
 The second preference votes from the mayoral contest show few signs of Conservative or Lib Dem supporters backing the Greens as an anti-Labour vote.
 Which suggests that the rise of the Green Party in Bristol is not the latest manifestation of a century-long challenge but something rather different.

 What exactly this means for Bristol’s changing political landscape, and how it can be navigated, will make the city’s local politics an interesting spectator sport for the foreseeable future.